ernw/bcfs-fuse/blogpost/index.rst

 You may remember our `last post <https://insinuator.net/2016/12/research-diary-blue-coat/>`_ regarding the SGOS system and the proprietary file system.
 Since then, we got access to a newer version of the system (6.6.4.2).
-Still not the most current one (which seems to be 6.7.1.1) nor of the 6.6.x branch (which seems to be 6.6.5.1).
+Still not the most current one (which seems to be 6.7.1.1) nor of the 6.6.x branch (which seems to be 6.6.5.1) though.
+As this system version also used the same proprietary filesystem (although it initially booted from a FAT32 partition), I decided to take a deeper look into this.

-By comparing the different images and with the information of previous researchers [1]_ I was able to reconstruct (a part of) the filesystem.
+By comparing the different images and with the information of previous researchers [1]_ I was able to reconstruct (a part of) the filesystem and develop a fuse based driver.

-Is already described in the last post, the filesystem primarily is built upon multiple headers with two magic fields:
+As already described in the last post, the filesystem primarily is built upon multiple headers with two magic fields:

 .. code-block:: c